Mornington Fishermans Jetty Rebuild Project

 How does the Mornington Harbour local port area plan relate to the jetty?

-The local port area plan is the formal process for stakeholders and the community to have their say on the future of this important feature of Mornington Harbour.
-The plan is critical for Parks Victoria to understand the changing and growing needs of the community, also to ensure that the future pier design meets the needs of stakeholders and the community, and is resilient to coastal processes and climate change.
+The plan is critical for Parks Victoria to understand the changing and growing needs of the community, and ensure that the future pier design meets these needs and is resilient to coastal processes and climate change.

 How will Parks Victoria ensure the new jetty reflects the community and stakeholder aspirations?